nikasimovich/3a19/_agendas/week-6.md

 ### Homework

 - Spend at least 2 to 3 hours working on Project 2.
 - Start with refining your idea based on today&rsquo;s feedback and extending your research and figuring out your content.
-Create a written document (google doc, paper doc) with ideas for your content, you&rsquo;ll continue adding to it as you develop the project.
+Create a written outline (google doc, paper doc) with ideas for the content of your site.
+Be sure to organize it into different sections, you&rsquo;ll continue adding to it as you develop the project.
 - Come to class with an initial mock up of your website in Figma/Sketch.
-You should have at least 5 different pages sketched out.
+You should have at least 3 different sections sketched out with a high level of fedility.
 - Read [Visible Wisdom – Muriel Cooper](http://fall2019-3a.designforthe.net/content/7-library/26-visible-wisdom/visible-wisdom_murielcooper.pdf) and connect a discussion question to the are.na readings board

 ---